melvinlee/workshops/docs/azure/tfe/slides-tfe.md

     hostname = "app.terraform.io"
     organization = "yourname-sandbox"
     workspaces {
-      name = "hashicat"
+      name = "hashicat-azure"
     }
   }
 }
 ```
-Note that the workspace name is now simply **hashicat**.
+Note that the workspace name is now **hashicat-azure**.
 This is fine.

 Save the **remote_backend.tf** file.